 For examiner consistency, the following will show that three examiners for each examinee task have a high degree of consistency.
 The percentage reports in subsequent tables are for perfect agreement.
-Often examiners will have a one point difference.
+Often examiners will have a one-point difference.
 For instance: examiner A-3, examiner B-3, examiner C-4.
 Although there are one perfect agreement and two imperfect agreements, the candidate receives a rating of three, which is the median.
 Thus, imperfect agreement does no harm to a candidate score because the median is used instead of the mean.

 For reliability, the matter is more complex.
 First, because performance is high, few candidates have scores near 75 (the cut score for pass/fail decisions).
-Thus, the risk of being misclassified as a pass or fail is very small.
+Thus, the risk of being misclassified as a pass or fail is exceedingly small.
 Second, because of the negatively skewed distribution, reliability estimates tend to be low.
-However, the margin of error (standard error of measurement) is also small due to the small variance of test scores.
-Finally, some subscales of each test appear to be independent of other subscales.
-Thus internal consistency type reliability estimates tend to be lower than they should be.
-In these instances, stratified alpha was used (Haertel, 2006; Nunnally & Bernstein, 1994).
+However, the margin of error (standard error of measurement) is also small due to the small variance of test scores

-Thus, reliability estimates involve stratified alpha and refer to complete data sets where candidates have a complete set of subscores.
+Reliability estimates involve alpha and refer to complete data sets where candidates have a complete set of subscores.
 Scores of zero on a subtest lead to automatic failure when using the compensatory scoring model because the mean of the subscores is typically less than 75.